 On March 7, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA.)
 This law amended the Clery Act and created statutory changes requiring institutions to compile statistics for certain crimes that are reported to campus security authorities or local police agencies, including incidents of sexual assault, domestic violence, dating violence, and stalking.
 Additionally, institutions are required to include certain policies, procedures and programs pertaining to these crimes in their Annual Security Reports.
-These updates have been incorporated in various sections of this Report, and the Table of Contents has a list of policies, for convenience.
+These updates have been incorporated in various sections of this Report.